Steve973/pychub/USER_GUIDE.md

 ### Integration With Other Build Tools: `hatch`, `pdm`, and `poetry`

-While it is beyond the sccope of this document to include specific details of how to configure `hatch`, `pdm`, and `poetry` to use `pychub`, know that it is, indeed, possible.
+While it is beyond the scope of this document to include specific details of how to configure `hatch`, `pdm`, and `poetry` to use `pychub`, know that it is, indeed, possible.
 There are three companion plugins that are available for `hatch`, `pdm`, and `poetry` that make it easy to integrate `pychub` with these